 Public-sector AI systems often deploy in public spaces and result in collecting vast amounts of data from individuals.
 The more data collected, the higher the risks of unintended privacy violations, along with cascading impacts on fairness, regulatory compliance and security.
 Once the data is collected, data subjects often have no control over how it will be used.
-For instance, facial recognition tools adopted for street surveillance in Buenos Aires have collected sensitive personal data, including that of children, which was later integrated to a criminal profiling dataset (Hao, 2020).
-Collecting private data demands higher security protocols, as private information poses significant security risks to the civilians whose information has been gathered (see Insufficient Algorithm Security - Deployment, section 4.2.3, and the "insecure data and algorithm storage" portion of section 4.2.4.1).
+For instance, facial recognition tools adopted for street surveillance in Buenos Aires have collected sensitive personal data, including that of children, which was later integrated into a criminal profiling dataset (Hao, 2020).
+Collecting private data demands higher security protocols, as private information poses significant security risks to the civilians whose information has been gathered (see the "insufficient system security" and "insecure data and algorithm storage" portions of section 4.2.4.1).